byuflowlab/DynamicStallModels.jl/docs/src/apireference.md

 # API Reference

 As you will see in the [Code Outline](@ref) and getting started, most of the code in this package revolves around creating instances of model, which have been formatted to be solved.
 There are some convenience functions for creating these structs.
-There are also some functions for parsing solutions. another change.
+There are also some functions for parsing solutions. another change. another change.

 ## Airfoils